Canada and the United Nations

 There is no better example of the UN’s consensus-building power than the adoption by all member states of the 2030 Agenda and the Sustainable Development Goals.
 The 2030 Agenda aims to fight inequality, tackle climate change and build peaceful societies.
 Canada is committed to working with our partners to support the implementation of the Global Goals for Sustainable Development and ensure that no one is left behind.

-Learn more about what Canada is doing at the United Nations to rise to the challenges of this century:
+Learn more about what Canada is doing to rise to the challenges:

-The Permanent Mission of Canada in New York City delivers on Canada’s multilateral foreign policy priorities.
+The Permanent Mission of Canada to the United Nations in New York City delivers on Canada’s multilateral foreign policy priorities.
 Through diplomacy, negotiation and analysis of UN activities, the Mission works to advance Canada’s interests and strengthen the pillars of the UN.

 The Permanent Mission of Canada to the United Nations in Geneva is the primary channel for diplomatic representation and communications between the Canadian government, the UN and its associated bodies and many other entities based in Geneva.

 The Permanent Mission of Canada to the United Nations Environment Program and the United Nations Human Settlements Program in Nairobi is responsible for Canada’s diplomatic representation and communications between the Canadian government and these two multilateral bodies.

 The Permanent Mission of Canada to the International Organizations in Vienna manages Canada’s diplomatic relationship with the multilateral organizations headquartered in Vienna.
 These include the International Atomic Energy Agency; the Comprehensive Test Ban Treaty Organization; and the UN Office on Drugs and Crime.

 Additional diplomatic missions accredited to the United Nations